zahrayasmne123/IMUPoser/README.md

 - frontend :
     - app.py : main application for running front end
     - pages : sub pages for frontend
-    - utils : helpter functions for frontend
+    - utils : helper functions for frontend
 - imuposer_dataset : dataset used for analysis to original IMUPoser implementation
 - post_processing : loads pre-trained model to produce predictions
 - pre_processing : data cleaning/reformatting pipeline
 - rawdata : data uploaded from TEMPO saved locally
-- scripts : model training scripts (from orginal IMUPoser, I did not write these)
+- scripts : model training scripts (from orginal IMUPoser, I did not write this code)
-- src : src code for original IMUPoser (I did not write these)
+- src : src code for original IMUPoser (I did not write this code)

 ## Running Code:
 1. Install `requirements.txt `
-2. Need to change `BASE_DIR` in `imuposer/config.py` to current base directory
+2. Need to change the global `BASE_DIR` variable in `imuposer/config.py` to current base directory
-3. In terminal `streamlit run frontend/app.py --server.port 8500`
+3. In terminal `streamlit run frontend/app.py --server.port 8500` (can be any port 5001,5002...)
+4. Ensure port is open to run
-(usually links in terminal given after running dont work, have to open port and run from there)
+(usually links in terminal given after running dont work, so need to manually open port and run from there)

 ## For running prediction model
 1. Go to data analysis page (from navigation bar)